 Le Verièrre in The Intercontinental Le Grand

-This elegant restaurant is located in a glass-roofed, conservatory-like green space in the heart of the hotel.
+This elegant restaurant is located in a glass-roofed, conservatory-like green space in the heart of The Intercontinental Le Grand.
 There are palm trees everywhere.
-We had drinks, a delicious club sandwich (me), a burger (my husband) and shared a pastry.
-This is a great place to linger over afternoon tea or cocktails.
+We have visited several times and can recommend the Club Sandwich, Burger, Croque Madame and especially the Lobster Salad!
+This is a great place to linger over lunch, afternoon tea or cocktails.

 The Restaurant in The Musée d’Orsay